 The Pringles were one of the smaller riding names.
 Their land was largely round Galashiels and, rather strangely, they had a long dispute with the distant Elliotts.
 Perhaps because they were further from the English border, many towers have survived - Smailholm , one of the best standing examples of a pele tower, also the sinister Buckholm Tower and ruined Greenknowe Tower.
 Just south of Greenknowe is the village of Stichill, with a burial enclosure for the Pringles of Stichill.
 Elizabeth (Hop)Pringle was prioress of the wealthy nunnery of Coldstream; nuns collected and buried the dead from the Flodden battlefield and gave sanctuary two years later to Margaret Tudor, widow of James IV, a generous gesture which repaid the kindness.
 Pringle is also of course a brand name for fine Border knitwear.

 Say it softly, but the name is probably English, from the Anglo-Saxon word hryther ‘horned cattle’ and their river crossing became Ruther ford.
 Powerful Rutherfords owned land in Maxton in the 13th century and Sir Richard Rutherford was ambassador to England in 1398.
 Most prominent in the reiving times was Thomas, the ‘Black Laird of Edgerton’, who led the men of Jedburgh at the ‘Battle of the Red Swire’ when a ‘Truce Day’ on Carter Bar went badly wrong.
-Rutherfords also held Hunthill Castle near Jedburgh and Fairnilee Castle, near Galashiels where Alison Rutherford wrote ‘The Flowers of the Forest’ (I've seen the smiling Of fortune beguiling).
+Rutherfords also held Hunthill Castle near Jedburgh and Fairnilee Castle, near Galashiels where the wit and socialite Alison Rutherford wrote her version of ‘The Flowers of the Forest’ (I've seen the smiling Of fortune beguiling).
 General Andrew Rutherford of Chatto and Hunthill was created Earl of Teviot and Lord Rutherford in 1661 and became Governor of Tangier, but the title has now died out.